A Postcard from Roedean School: Ubuntu! What is in a name?

 Student leaders thought and hoped that the Postcard helped all participants to see the common threads that run amongst seemingly different cultures.
 They hoped that this would help to promote a worldview that looks at humanity as one.

-Before doing the live postcard student leaders would recommend a full run-through on Zoom, to make sure everything works.
+- Do a full run-through on Zoom prior to the actual call to make sure everything works.

-Student leaders emphasised that it was important to pick a topic that you have a real love for so that your planning group can be engaged and eager.
-They concluded…”Manage your time well and have fun!”
+- pick a topic that you have a real love for so that your planning group can be engaged and eager.

 Author: Student Organisers Botlhale Aziza Bokaba and Nandipha Makhene, Roedean School